Nagelsmann shrugs off Bayern fan taunts

-Julian Nagelsmann shrugged off the abuse he received from a small section of Bayern Munich supporters during a friendly against Ajax.

-In his first game at the Allianz Arena a pocket of fans among the 8,500 crowd taunted Nagelsmann about his connections to Bayern's arch rivals 1860 Munich.
+In his first game at Allianz Arena, a pocket of fans among the 8500 crowd taunted Nagelsmann about his connections to Bayern's arch rival 1860 Munich.

-The 34-year-old, who was appointed Bayern's head coach in April having been a boyhood fan of the club, played for 1860's youth teams and was later involved with coaching their youngsters.
+The 34-year-old, who was appointed Bayern's head coach in April having been a boyhood fan of the club, played for 1860's youth teams and was later involved with coaching its youngsters.

-"Not everyone has to applaud that I was with the city rivals," he told a media conference after Bayern's 2-2 draw with Ajax.
+"Not everyone has to applaud that I was with the city rivals," he said after Bayern's 2-2 draw with Ajax.

 "I know the rivalries in the city and in football, but I'm not very fond of rivalries.